 Thus, a century-old dream of Baptists in the South became a reality.
 The rich traditions and atmosphere of New Orleans are a part of the life of the seminary.
 From its beginning until 1953, the school was located at 1220 Washington Avenue in the heart of New Orleans' historic Garden District.
 The beautiful antebellum facility there was purchased in 1918 from the H. Sophie Newcomb College.
 Its history reaches back into the 1850s when the grounds were laid out as a magnificent mansion site.

 at 3939 Gentilly Boulevard in eastern New Orleans, was purchased in 1947.
 The landmark entrance gates and fence from the Garden District mansion now are located prominently on the front block of the Gentilly campus.
 The current property, once a 75-acre pecan orchard and marsh, has been transformed into a beautiful campus, now including twelve additional acres and numerous buildings, many in French Colonial architecture.

 The vision of Cornelius Paulding, almost two hundred years ago, to establish a training facility for missions and outreach has become a world class facility dedicated to the effective training of ministers for church and other ministry related assignments.

 Today, with numerous extension centers across the Southeast, NOBTS is one of the largest seminaries in the world.
 For a century now, evangelism, missions, and local church ministry have been at the heart of what NOBTS does, with graduates serving in over 75 countries around the world.

-Because our mission is to equip leaders to fulfill the Great Commission and the Great Commandments through the local church and its ministries, has a global impact.
+Because our mission at New Orleans Baptist Theological Seminary and Leavell College is to prepare servants to walk with Christ, proclaim His truth, and fulfill His mission, your gift has a global impact.
 Christian friends of the Seminary who give to support this vital work enable us to continue this mission.